rensetsu/db.trakt.anitrakt/README.md

 ]
 ```

-To construct to a link, you can use the following format:
+To construct a link, you can use the following format:

 ```text
 https://trakt.tv/{type}/{guessed_slug}/seasons/{season}